projectbismark/projectbismark/docs/admin/known_issues.md

 - This problem may affect clients connected to the 5 GHz radio (wireless network named "BISmark5") more frequently than clients on the 2.4 GHz radio (wireless network named "BISmark").
-Try connecting to the 2.4 GHz ("Bismark") network instead.
+Try connecting to the 2.4 GHz ("BISmark") network instead.
 - If you suddenly lose all connectivity to the Internet, disconnecting and reconnecting to the wireless network and/or turning wireless off and then on